pelloaspuru/pelloaspuru.github.io/index.md

 ## Welcome!
 <br/>
 I am a PhD student in Economics at <a href="https://www.cemfi.es/" target="_blank">CEMFI</a>.
-I work on questions in energy, environmental and political economy issues using tools from empirical industrial organization.
+I work on energy, environmental and political economy issues using tools from empirical industrial organization.
 <!--  My main interests lie in the fields of industrial organization, energy/environmental economics and political economy. -->

 <!-- Social buttons: twitter, github, linkedin... -->